davadazaita/davadazaita/README.md

 ** 1. One: Written C Linear.

+---

 **OBS: BLACK CODE SAUSAGE**

-It is very common to make the code sausage, that is, a mixture of GNU GCC ANSI C89/90 within the GNU Assembly**
+It is very common to make the code sausage, that is, a mixture of GNU GCC ANSI C89/90 within the GNU Assembly

 ---